Guide in ServiceMax Testing

 ServiceMax also has a mobile application, the Field Service App (FSA), which Provar supports.
 For information on how to test the FSA mobile application, please refer to ServiceMax FSA Mobile Testing.

-Note: As of version 1.9, Provar supports both the ServiceMax desktop application and the ServiceMax mobile application. pre-1.9 versions support desktop ServiceMax only.
+Note: As of version 1.9, Provar supports both the ServiceMax desktop and the ServiceMax mobile applications. pre-1.9 versions support desktop ServiceMax only.

 ServiceMax Desktop Setup